MicrosoftDocs/memdocs/windows-365/enterprise/watermarking.md

 ## Find session information

-After you enable watermarking, you can find more details from the session by scanning the QR code and entering the Device ID GUID displayed into the Intune search bar under devices/All devices.
+After you enable watermarking, you can find more details from the session by following these steps:

+1. Scan the QR code and make a note of the Device ID GUID.
+2. Sign in to the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431).
+3. Select **Devices** > **All devices**.
+4. In the search box, enter the Device ID GUID.

 <!-- ########################## -->
 ## Next steps